Q. How can I book an appointment?

 If you are having any needling treatments performed, please ensure that you have eaten beforehand and plan for good hydration.
 Some techniques can make you feel tired and a bit foggy and others can leave you feeling energized.

-Q. Do You Treat Motor Vehicle Accidents (MVA) Patients?
+Q. Do you treat Motor Vehicle Accident (MVA) patients?

 We welcome MVA patients both privately and under the Alberta Diagnostic and Treatment Protocols.
 Please inform us at time of booking if you are attending treatment related to an MVA.